frankjungdss/repdata-project2/README.md

 ### Subset Storm Data and Tidy

 Subset data for the columns required for analysis of casualties and damages.
-Not all fields are relevant for this exploration.
+Not all fields contained in the dataset are relevant for this exploration.

 The column names were set to lowercase and cast to appropriate classes.